-For some, fusion surgery can simply be an effective means of reducing pain in their day-to-day lives; for others, fusion surgery has the potential to dramatically change their lives by correcting genetic or physical deformities.
-Generally speaking, though, the benefits of fusion surgery tend to be similar regardless of why the patient may have sought it out: it can help to dramatically improve a patient’s qualify of life by reducing pain and increasing mobility and flexibility in some cases.
-Indeed, in many instances, athletes pursue fusion surgeries in order to be able to continue pursuing their careers.
+For some, fusion surgery can be an effective means of reducing pain in their day-to-day lives.
+For others, fusion surgery has the potential to dramatically change their lives by correcting genetic or physical deformities.
+Generally speaking, the benefits of fusion surgery tend to be similar regardless of why the patient may have sought it out.
+It can help dramatically improve a patient’s quality of life by reducing pain and increasing mobility and flexibility.
+Indeed, in many instances, athletes pursue fusion surgeries to be able to continue pursuing their careers.

 The following are among the most common types of fusion surgery currently practiced:

-These types of surgeries can have tremendous benefits for patients, allowing them to go on to lead healthy, active lives without restrictions on what they can do.
-However, fusion surgery is often costly, and it can have a lengthy recover period during which patients may not be able to work.
-In these circumstances, those whose surgeries were necessitated by injuries caused by others may need to take legal action in order to recover compensation for their losses.
+These types of surgeries can have tremendous benefits for patients.
+It allows them to go on to lead healthy, active lives without restrictions on what they can do.
+However, fusion surgery is often costly.
+And it can have a lengthy recovery period during which patients may be unable to work.
+In these circumstances, those whose surgeries were necessitated by injuries caused by others may need to take legal action to recover compensation for their losses.
 At Hach & Rose, LLP, we can help injury victims in this position to pursue justice.
 Call us at (212) 779-0057 today to learn more about what we can do for you.

-The law firm has obtained many successful results on behalf of clients who have undergone these procedures.
-This includes a 2.6 million dollar settlement for a construction worker who underwent a neck fusion, a jury verdict of over 2.1 million dollars for a man who underwent a lumbar fusion following an automobile accident and a worker who underwent an ankle fusion who received a settlement of 2 million dollars in a premises liability case.
+Our law firm has obtained many successful results for clients undergoing these procedures.
+This includes a 2.6 million dollar settlement for a construction worker who underwent a neck fusion.
+A jury verdict of over 2.1 million dollars for a man who underwent a lumbar fusion following an automobile accident.
+And a worker who underwent an ankle fusion received a settlement of 2 million dollars in a premises liability case.